Casey Gwinn Bio

 Raeanne Passantino is the Assistant Director of National Family Justice Programs for the Alliance.
 She provides support and technical assistance to Family Justice Centers across the country, including those funded by Office of Violence Against Women (OVW).
 Raeanne has been in the domestic violence field for over 24 years as a volunteer, counselor, grants manager, domestic violence program coordinator and in program development.
 She has extensive experience with Family Justice Centers in the capacity of development and operations.

-Sarah Sherman Julien is the Program Manager for the Training Institute on Strangulation Prevention.
-Sarah provides direct support for Gael Strack and Casey Gwinn, and the Training Institute.
-She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
-Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before pursuing her passion for working in the field full-time.
+Sarah is the Program Manager for the Training Institute on Strangulation Prevention.
+Sarah manages the OVW grant deliverables and provides Technical Assistance to OVW grantees.
+She has more than six years in managing corporate and nonprofit operations and a Master’s Degree in teaching.
+Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before joining the field full-time.

 Maddie Orcutt is a graduate of Middlebury College where she organized an online storytelling platform for survivors of relationship violence and sexual abuse.
 Additionally, she has conducted research around the United Nations Women, Peace, and Security Agenda.
 Maddie was selected as the 2015 Truman Scholar from Wyoming.
 She now serves as the Camp HOPE America – California Coordinator.

 Gloria Kyallo currently serves as the Program Assistant for the Polyvictimization Initiative.
-She assists in coordinatingthe Polyvictimization Initiative strategic planning objectives and responsibilities of Alliance for HOPE International and the Polyvictimization Demonstration Sites across the United States.
+She assists in coordinating the Polyvictimization Initiative for Alliance for HOPE International.
 Gloria has a strong international development background and received her Master’s degree in African Studies from Stanford University.
 She obtained her Bachelor of Arts degree in Political Science International Affairs from the University of California, Riverside.
 Gloria is passionate about the protection of human rights and is elated to be a part of the Alliance team.

-Alison Bildsoe is the Administrative Assistant for the Alliance’s Polyvictimization Initiative which seeks to develop a national set of best practices on how domestic violence professionals can support survivors who have experienced multiple types of trauma.
+Alison Bildsoe is a Program Assistant for the Alliance’s Polyvictimization Initiative which seeks to develop best practices on how domestic violence professionals can support survivors who have experienced multiple types of trauma.
 Alison is a recent graduate of the University of California, San Diego where she received an award for the Most Outstanding Senior Honors Thesis on The Role of Race and Ethnicity in Pocketbook Voting.
 Prior to working at the Alliance, Alison provided fundraising and programmatic support for a San Diego homeless and women’s shelter.

 Yolanda Ruiz is an Intern for the Alliance and provides administrative and programmatic support.
 For the past two years, Yolanda has served as a Camp HOPE youth counselor making her the perfect fit to assist Pathways to HOPE program staff by managing calendars, participating in project planning